dwayagency/category-auto-remover/README.md

 ## Screenshots

+### Main Menu
+The dedicated "Category Auto Remover" menu in the WordPress admin sidebar.

 ### Settings Page
 The main settings page with tabs for Global Rules and Preferences.

+### Bulk Processing Page
+The bulk processing page for applying rules to existing posts with progress tracking.

 ### Metabox
 The metabox appears in the post editor sidebar when enabled.